Posted by Tamlyn Mac Quene on May 8, 2018 at 3:04 pm

 SheDecides, MeToo, Women Marching and the European Union have all shown these are essential issues to be put on the agenda.

-After the short presentation from Dr. Natalia Kanem, Share-Net members reacted to the Strategic Plan 2018-2021 and raised questions about the role of CSE in the three main topics, the integration of HIV/AIDS and STDs in Family Planning and how NGOs and Civil Society can reach the UNFPA.
+After the short presentation from Dr. Natalia Kanem, Share-Net members reacted to the Strategic Plan 2018-2021 and raised questions about the role of CSE in the three main topics, the integration of HIV and AIDS and STDs in Family Planning and how NGOs and Civil Society can reach the UNFPA.
 In addition, the members wanted to know how to communicate better and contact UNFPA.
-From now, Beatriz de la Mora will be the contact person from UNFPA for the Netherlands.
-Share-Net would like to collect members’ questions and share them with UNFPA by the beginning of next week.

-The 51st CPD took place from April 9th-13th, concluding Friday evening without an outcome resolution.
+The 51st CPD took place from April 9th-13th, concluding without an outcome resolution.
 Member States were unable to come to consensus on the issue of this year’s Commission on Population and Development, “Sustainable Cities, Human Mobility and International Migration.”
-In response to the refusal of the US to adopt the resolution after nearly two weeks of negotiations (they could not agree with the references to sexual and reproductive health and reproductive rights) Tunisia made a powerful statement on behalf of a cross-regional group of 35 countries, including the Netherlands, on the critical importance of SRHR to women and girls around the world.
+In response to the refusal of the US to adopt the resolution after nearly two weeks of negotiations (they could not agree with the references to sexual and reproductive health and reproductive rights), Tunisia made a powerful statement on behalf of a cross-regional group of 35 countries, including the Netherlands, on the critical importance of SRHR to women and girls around the world.
 While this result of the CPD is disappointing, the Commission on Population and Development remains a critical space for countries, CSOs and advocates from around the world to both reaffirm and advance their commitments to human rights, including sexual and reproductive rights, for all.
 Continued engagement is critical now as the agenda (and SRHR specifically) is under attack and as we are preparing for the 25th anniversary of the ICPD Programme of Action in 2019.
 UNFPA is making significant efforts to keep the dialogue alive in the face of difficulties associated with the current US government’s stance on SRHR.
 Although there was no consensus at CPD 51, all of us need to ensure that we do not go back and continue to keep SRHR on the agenda.
 Dr. Natalia Kanem highlighted the importance of keeping in mind that we need to recommit, to celebrate and to advance.
 Finally, UNFPA is working with Guttmacher to quantify the damages (effects) of the Global Gag Rule.
-The UNFPA would appreciate if any of Share-Net members have information on the impact of the Global Gag Rule.

 Dr. Natalia Kanem – Executive Director